Housing market: Data on house prices, mortgage approvals and house-building.

 Documents to download

-The Bill clarifies that for any building containing two or more sets of domestic premises the Order applies to the building’s structure and external walls and any common parts, including the front doors of residential parts.
-It also clarifies that external walls in the order include “doors or windows in those walls” and “anything attached to the exterior of those walls (including balconies).”
-These amendments are expected to provide for increased enforcement action in these areas, particularly where remediation of aluminium composite material (ACM) cladding is not taking place.
+It also clarifies that references to external walls in the Order include “doors or windows in those walls” and “anything attached to the exterior of those walls (including balconies).”
+These amendments to the Order aim to increase enforcement action in these areas, particularly where remediation of aluminium composite material (ACM) cladding is not taking place.

-The Bill also provides English and Welsh Ministers with a regulation making power to amend the type of buildings the order applies to in the future.
+The Bill also provides English and Welsh Ministers with a regulation-making power to amend the type of buildings the Order applies to in the future.

 Help for Members of Parliament and their staff